 Youth Activities Category

 The Chess Club for ages 18 and under meets in the SCBL Community Room, on the 2nd and 4th Tuesdays, 5-7 p.m.
-Did you know that playing chess can improve logical thinking skills and increase math ability?
 This is a great class for beginners, as well as for those looking to hone their skills.
 Continue Reading >

 Exciting news for kids!
 Our library’s children’s section just got a makeover, making it even more inviting and engaging for our youngest readers.
 Continue Reading >